appuio/docs/services/api/10_container_building.rst

     # The archive contains the files and folders you want to re-use in the next build.
     tar cf - .ivy2 target .sbt

 If S2I has been configured correctly, it will inject the saved "artifacts" on the next run.
 The directory it injects them to will normally be **/tmp/artifacts**.
-Our assemble script will need to be extendes such that it recognizes those artifacts and reuses them:
+Our assemble script will need to be extended such that it recognizes those artifacts and reuses them:

 .. code-block:: bash
     :caption: .s2i/bin/assemble